EmployersIndividuals

 Despite these glaring technical gaps, business leaders are hopeful that AI will vastly improve the way they work.
 More than two thirds say AI will improve productivity and customer experience (69%) and create more informed business strategies (68%).

 There’s a huge opportunity: but it brings with it huge risk: the cost of doing nothing is high.
-Half of the leaders surveyed believe a lack of AI skills will negatively impact revenue growth, productivity, and profitability.
+Half of the leaders surveyed believe an AI skills gap will negatively impact revenue growth, productivity, and profitability.

 A closer look: AI adopters vs. AI sceptics